portfolio-performance/portfolio-help/docs/en/reference/view/reports/performance/securities.md

     - Div%/year: Also named Dividend rate of return per year = dividend payment / share price at time of dividend payment (average per year).
 The quote price of share-1 on dividend payment date (2022-12-15) was 18.898 EUR/share.
 The Div%/year = 30/
     - Number of dividend payments: Total number of dividend payments in the reporting period.
     - Date of last dividend payment: Date of the last dividend payment in the reporting period.
     - Periodicity: The periodicity is estimated, based on the payments during the reporting period. `share-2` has no dividend payments; so the value is `none`.
 And, because, there is only 1 dividend payment for `share-1`, it is for the time being `unknown`.
-If there are multiple payments, the periodicity could be `anual`, `semi-anual`, `quarterly` or `monthly`.
+If there are multiple payments, the periodicity could be `annual`, `semiannual`, `quarterly` or `monthly`.
 - Performance: By default, the TTWROR (cumulative), IRR, and Absolute Performance % is displayed.
     - TTWROR (annualized): see section on Performance calculation.
     - Capital Gains (FIFO, current holdings): For the securities in the portfolio at the end of the reporting period (current holdings) = Market value - Purchase value (FIFO).
 For `share-1`: 190.06 - 177.50 = 12.56 EUR.